lindseylonne/paverave/README.md

 ## Acknowledgments

 * Heartfelt thanks to the amazing staff at [Hackbright Academy](https://hackbrightacademy.com/).
-I could not have done this without your tireless dedication and support!
+I could not have done this without your dedication and support!
 * Much love to my Hackbright cohort mates in Ada Winter 2017.
 Thank you for the friendship and inspiration!
 * Deepest gratitude to my family and friends for their patience while I dropped off the face of the planet for a few weeks.